juliusjulyp/0G-Voice-Assistant/README.md

 ## The Next Evolution of AI-Powered Blockchain Development

 ### **Vision Statement**
-Transform 0G blockchain development from complex technical workflows into natural conversations.
-The 0G Voice Assistant leverages 0G's AI-native infrastructure to create the  first voice-controlled development environment specifically optimized for AI and blockchain applications.
+Transform 0G blockchain development and learning curve from complex technical workflows(especially for beginners and disabled) into natural conversations.
+The 0G Voice Assistant leverages 0G's AI-native infrastructure to create the  first voice/text-controlled development and learnign environment specifically optimized for AI and blockchain applications.

 ---